Local company low bidder on replacing Marsh store roof

 Local architect Mike Montgomery reviewed the seven bids received Tuesday by the ARC and recommended it be awarded to Roofing Systems of Indiana, which is owned by Mustin Builders.

-Roofing Systems of Indiana bid $229,304 to replace the roof and $47,142 for the new facade on the south side of the store.
+Roofing Systems of Indiana bid $229,304 to replace the roof and $47,142 for a new facade on the south side of the store.

 The roof will have a 20-year warranty.